kubecost/docs/controller.md

 # Cluster Controller
 Kubecost cluster controller enables actions like automated cluster scaledown and 1-click cluster resize.
-This document show you how to setup and enable this funtionality in the Kubecost product.
+This document shows you how to setup and enable this functionality in the Kubecost product.

 Note: Cluster controller supports GKE and EKS clusters and is currently in **ALPHA**.